 E.R Fightmaster: I think with Kai, I saw an opportunity to do the heartthrob thing that Grey’s has done so well with men and so when I came on, I knew what energy I wanted to bring to the role to make sure that the queers got their version of McDreamy (McFruity!).
 At the same time, I also wanted to be really diligent about looking or acting like a scientist, you know what I mean, like, when we are on set, we are asking questions about all the things that we’re talking about.
 We’re asking questions about all the procedures because as much as it’s important for the queer audience to see a romantic lead, it’s also important for the other part of the audience queer or not to see queer people in STEM, you know, the non-binary doctor doing a good fucking job and being great and being smart and being intelligent and being capable.
 There are so many different versions of queerness they all need to be represented.

-E.R Fightmaster: Well, my question is, when you watched Grey’s and Kai came on, what about it energetically were you like “yeah I align with this”
+E.R Fightmaster: Can I ask you a question?
+When you watched Grey’s and Kai came on, what about it energetically were you like “yeah I align with this”

 E.R Fightmaster: That’s rad.
 It’s always nice to hear the one v one experience of someone seeing it and being like “there’s me!”